 As far as I know, this module is now the most complete and robust Python implementation to read MS OLE2 files, portable on several operating systems. (please tell me if you know other similar Python modules)

 OleFileIO_PL can be used as an independent module or with PIL.
-The goal is to have it integrated into Pillow, the friendly fork of PIL.
+It has been integrated into Pillow, the friendly fork of PIL.

 OleFileIO_PL is mostly meant for developers.
 If you are looking for tools to analyze OLE files or to extract data, then please also check python-oletools, which are built upon OleFileIO_PL.
 It includes olebrowse, a graphical tool to browse and extract OLE streams, oleid to quickly identify characteristics of malicious documents, and pyxswf to extract Flash objects (SWF) from OLE files.